smallwat3r/shopify-webhook-router/README.md

 - `/`: Used for healthchecks
 - `/router`: The webhooks entrypoint

-## Implement your custom business logic
+## Add in your custom business logic

 The webhooks must target the `https://<host>/router` endpoint.